octgn/OCTGN/README.md

 To work on the web component
 -------------------------------------------------
 **Note:** This project is not included in the main project, because having it included makes it unable to be opened from express editions, and we want to keep the development process open to all.
+It requires the main project to be built so it can include the required assemblies.

 * Get Visual Web Developer Express (http://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-web-developer-express)
 * Open the subproject file under Webcontent/Webcontent.csproj
-* **Important** This project references two components from the main project, you will have to add them as references OCTGN\octgnFX\Skylabs.Lobby\bin\Debug\Skylabs.Lobby.dll AND OCTGN\octgnFX\Octgn\bin\Debug\Skylabs.LobbyServer.exe
+* **Important** This project references two components from the main project, you will have to add them as references
+  * OCTGN\octgnFX\Skylabs.Lobby\bin\Debug\Skylabs.Lobby.dll
+  * OCTGN\octgnFX\Octgn\bin\Debug\Skylabs.LobbyServer.exe
 * Do the greatness!